chromium/crashpad/tools/run_with_crashpad.md

 configured as `EXCEPTION_STATE_IDENTITY | MACH_EXCEPTION_CODES`.
 The thread
 state flavor is set to `MACHINE_THREAD_STATE`.

+On Fuchsia, the exception port is bound using a key of `1166444` which matches the current adhoc protocol between `devmgr` and `crashlogger` in Zircon.

 Programs that use the Crashpad client library directly will not normally use this tool.
 This tool exists to allow programs that are unaware of Crashpad to be run with a Crashpad exception handler.